AnnKruQA/PORTFOLIO/README.md

 The project: application for local exchange of used books.

-My role in the project: presenting the main functionalities of the application, designing a user journey map, enumerating positive actions and habits the application could help create and shape.
+My role in the project: defining main functionalities of the application, designing a user journey map, enumerating positive actions and habits the application could help create and shape.

 Tools: MS Word, Power Point, Slack, Google Meet